msl-os-white-ucd-s17/Pintos-P1/DESIGNDOC.md

 A6: Why did you choose this design?
 In what ways is it superior to another design you considered?

+Initially it was considered to create a seperate wake sleeping thread method, which also would have worked, but our current implementation is simpler.
+This design was chosen because it made the most sense when it comes down to minimizing the time spent in the timer interrupt handler.

 ### PRIORITY SCHEDULING